wilsonator/conferenceChampion/README.md

 # conferenceChampion
-This repo contains tools and scripts to assist in gaining tickets to security conferences
+This repo contains tools and scripts to assist in being a Security Conference extroardinaire.

 ____________________________________________________________________